 The Ornamental Grass Collection was established in 1995 as a project of the Ames Garden Club in a prominent location adjacent to the original (north) entrance.
 The planting is of greatest interest in the fall when the fluffy flower heads open out.
 Twenty-five cultivars of Miscanthus sinensis were selected for the trial and planted in three replicates.
 This provides a great opportunity for visitors to compare cultivars.

 This Iowa Arboretum planting was one of the first to be established in a public garden in the region and was evaluated for several years as part of a public/private consortium of growers led by Mary Meyer of the University of Minnesota and the Minnesota Landscape Arboretum.
-Please see the attachment below for additional information about our Ornamental Grass Collection.
+Please see the attachment (Ornamental Grasses at the Iowa Arboretum) for additional information about our Ornamental Grass Collection.